Welcome to Routledge Education!

 Annamarie Kino-Wylam commissions for the David Fulton list in the areas of early years education, secondary education and education studies.
 She publishes books to support initial teacher training, textbooks for students on early years and education studies courses and practical resources for secondary teachers and early years practitioners.
 She also commissions books for Teaching Assistants.

-Christina Low commissions scholarly books on Education, Psychology, and Linguistics and has a particular focus on working with authors based in Asia or with a research focus on Asia.
-Acquiring mostly research monographs and edited volumes, Christina also publishes supplementary textbooks on Education and handbooks on Education and Linguistics.
+Katie Peace commissions scholarly books on Education, Linguistics, Psychology and Mental Health and has a particular focus on working with authors based in Asia or with a research focus on Asia.
+Katie is interested in receiving proposals for research monographs and edited volumes on cutting edge research in these subjects.

 Bruce Roberts is Publisher for Educational Psychology on both the Routledge and Fulton lists and for David Fulton Primary publications.
 He has twenty years of experience in academic publishing.
 He commissions books for Primary teachers and students on the David Fulton list including the bestselling Jumpstart series and the Fulton 5–11 textbooks series, and commissions research-level, professional books and textbooks in the areas of educational psychology, learning and instruction, and the interface between neuroscience, psychology, and learning.
 Recent publishing collaborations include the bestselling Visible Learning series of books, Introduction to Neuroeducational Research, Jumpstart Grammar, and Descriptosaurus.